attilammagyar/js80p/README.md

 ##### Logarithmic High-pass Filter Q Factor (LG Q)

-The first component in the Chorus effect is a high-pass filter, in order to to control the low end of the sound, and to avoid bass frequencies becoming muddy.
+The first component in the Chorus effect is a high-pass filter, in order to control the low end of the sound, and to avoid bass frequencies becoming muddy.
 This toggle switch makes the resonance parameter of the high-pass filter use a logarithmic scale instead of a linear scale.

 ##### Logarithmic LFO Frequency (LG LFO FREQ)